darsh996/Quantium_Internship/README.md

 2. Assessment of the trial – this one should give you some interesting insights into each of the stores, check each trial store individually in comparison with the control store to get a clear view of its overall performance.
 We want to know if the trial stores were successful or not.

 3. Collate findings – summarise your findings for each store and provide an recommendation that we can share with Julia outlining the impact on sales during the trial period.
 Remember when working with a client visualisations are key to helping them understand the data.
 Be sure to save all your visualisations so we can use them later in our report.
-We are presenting to our client in 3 weeks so if you could submit your analysis by mid next week that will give us great amount of time to discuss findings and pull together the report
+We are presenting to our client in 3 weeks so if you could submit your analysis by mid next week that will give us great amount of time to discuss findings and pull together the report.